A Day in Genesis – Genesis 1:1-5

 “And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
 I am the Alpha and the Omega, the beginning and the end, the first and the last.”
 Revelation 22:12-13

 3. Verse 2 lists three conditions that existed prior to the first act of Creation.
 What were they?
 Nothingness, emptiness and darkness.

 4. Since darkness was included in this pre-existing condition, then is it possible that it was the first thing Alahim created?

 No!
 Just as our Creator did not create nothingness, or emptiness, He also did not create darkness.
 Rather, darkness is a synonym to nothingness and emptiness, representing the pre-existing condition that was void of anything created.
 Darkness is the reality that exists in an absence of LIGHT.

-On a side note, these verses further speak to the question of Geocentrism vs. Heliocentrism.
-While most of us have been fixed upon the paradigm that the universe is sun centered, Genesis identifies several points that support an earth centered universe.
+On a side note, these verses appear to further speak to the question of Geocentrism vs. Heliocentrism.
+While most of us have been fixed upon the paradigm that the universe is sun centered, Genesis identifies several points that appear to support an earth centered universe, but at the very least was created prior to the sun, moon, and stars.
 The first is identified here.
 Nothingness, emptiness, and darkness is all that existed in space.
-Light, atmosphere and earth were created and then on the fourth day the sun, moon and stars were created, illustrating their supportive roll that centered around earth, the home of mankind, as the focus of the Creator Alahim.
+Light, atmosphere and earth were created first and then on the fourth day the sun, moon and stars were created, illustrating their supportive roll that centered around earth, the home of mankind, as the focus of the Creator Alahim.

 5. In the second half of verse 2, the modern English Bible translations identify that Alahim hovered over the face of the “waters.”
 But is this contextually accurate?